sUNC-Utilities/docs.sunc.su/docs/Debug/getupvalues.md

 !!! warning "C closures are not supported"

-    This function will throw an error if called on a C closure, such as [`#!luau print`](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#print), since C closures do not expose upvalues.
+    This function will throw an error if called on a C closure, such as [`#!luau print`](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#print), for security reasons.

 `#!luau debug.getupvalues` returns a list of upvalues captured by a Luau function.
 These are the external variables that a function closes over from its surrounding scope.